 Keep in mind this is just a general list, the lenders could need more or less information, just have at least the things above ready.

-Be sure to review the offer from the auto dealer before you purchase.
+Be sure to review the offers before you purchase.

-You need to look at their requirements as well as the Lending Tree rates and if they will require a down payment or a co-signer.
-Just be sure to pick the best offer!
+You need to look at their requirements as well as the interest rates and if they will require a down payment or a co-signer.

-Once you choose an offer your loan can be funded by either bank deposit, ach, check or certificate.
+Once you choose an offer, your loan can be funded by either a bank deposit, ACH, check, or certificate.